mudafar/Brain-CEMISID-Parallel/README.md

 Date: Sun July 7, 2016

-This repository contains source code for the project Brain-CEMISID at the University of Los Andes, Mérida-Venezuela, School od Systems Engineering, Centro de Estudios en Microcomputación y Sistemas Distribuidos (CEMISID).
+This repository contains source code for the project Brain-CEMISID at the University of Los Andes (Mérida-Venezuela), School of Systems Engineering, Centro de Estudios en Microcomputación y Sistemas Distribuidos (CEMISID).

 Webpage: